 Highlights: Friendly, Cheerful, Loyal

-Though the Soft Coated Wheaten Terrier is typically considered a medium sized dog breed, some can be a borderline large dog.
-Some male Wheatens can hit the 60 pound range depending on the parents.
-But because they’re such wonderful dog breeds, well add them to our list of big fluffy dogs anyway.
+While the Soft Coated Wheaten Terrier is typically considered a medium sized dog breed, we can argue they’re borderline large.
+In fact, some male Wheatens can reach the 60 pounds range depending on the parents and genetics.

 Wheatens (or Wheaties) are some of the most optimistic dogs you can find.
-They’re almost always cheerful and few things can get them down.
-If you’re having a bad day, the Wheaten will surely give you a big hug to brighten up your day.
-It’s what these dogs do best.
+They will almost always be cheerful and few things can get them down.
+If you’re having a bad day, the Wheaten will always be by your side to give you a big hug.

 17. Standard Poodle